Originally Web posted Monday, 15 April 2013.

 I suggest in the strongest possible terms that you back up your newly-created security credentials (ones you actually use… not any you may have temporarily made for testing-only purposes).
 You really should keep all three items, together.
 The most critical is your private key, which needs to be stored securely in a manner whereby other people won’t be able to access it.
 One excellent, secure way to do this is to create a new keychain and move copies of the items into it.
 This is discussed in detail below.

 One set of your email security credentials, properly created, should be used on all devices you own.
 If/when you get a new (or another) Mac, or other device capable of S/MIME, you’ll need to follow the instructions for that system to import your certificate and private key, or your public and private keys, or all three items, as your particular system requires.
-For other OS X Macs running Tiger or later, move the keychain containing copies of the three files (the certificate .cer and public key .pem and private key .p12 files), or those items separately themselves if that is how you are storing them, perhaps via your backup medium, or file sharing, or whatever.
+For other OS X Macs running Tiger or later, move the keychain containing copies of two of the three files (the certificate .cer and private key .p12 files, skipping the public key .pem), or those items separately themselves if that is how you are storing them, perhaps via your backup medium, or file sharing, or whatever.
 Import the Keychain, or double click and add each item in turn to the login keychain, or usein Keychain Access.
 Check the setup instructions for your particular OS X version for further details plus any quirks which may apply.

 Specific details of what happens, especially as described on the Detailed Setup Information for your OS X version, very likely will vary if you’re setting up secure email in a (default) OS X administrator account instead of a standard user OS X account.
 The definition and explanation of these terms is outside the scope of this article.
 Security-minded people likely already understand what i’m talking about and the many security and stupid mistake avoidance advantages of running your Mac every day from a standard user account.
 If you have no idea what these terms mean, i respectfully suggest you investigate them and consider reconfiguring your Mac(s)(if needed) to make full use of standard user accounts before further increasing your security via secure email.